mit-orcd/orcd-docs-edit/docs/running-jobs/best-practices.md

 - Make sure your program actually uses the cores you request.
 For multithreading programs, such as OpenMP or NumPy programs, set thread counts such as `OMP_NUM_THREADS` to match `--cpus-per-task` so you neither under-use nor oversubscribe your cores.
 For distributed jobs, launch tasks with `mpirun` or `srun` so they land on the allocated resources.

 - **Request only as much memory as your program actually needs, since requesting more than necessary can delay scheduling.** Note that `--mem` specifies the memory per node, so when scaling on multiple cores, prefer `--mem-per-cpu` over `--mem` so that memory scales with the CPU count.
+Each `mit_normal` node has 96 cores and 377 GB of RAM (roughly 4 GB per core), so keep your request within that per-node limit.

 - Submit to as many eligible partitions as possible to maximize your usage up to your per-user limit, for example: `-p mit_normal,mit_preemptable`.